m-kraus/prometheus_training/README.md

 In the last step we will get to know how (DNS-)service discovary works.
 We took node-exporter out of the file_sd targets in ```config/prometheus/targets``` and added a ```dns_sd_configs``` section in the Prometheus configuration file ```config/prometheus/prometheus.yml```

 We search for DNS A records with the value ```node-exporter```.
 After starting the session, Prometheus discovers one node-exporter.
-After scaling it to multiple replicas with ```docker-compose -p training scale node-exporter=3``` Prometheus will discover after a short time all 3 instances and scrape them separately.
+After scaling it to multiple replicas with ```docker-compose scale node-exporter=3``` Prometheus will discover after a short time all 3 instances and scrape them separately.

 ## Accessing the components